 - Educate patients on how to stay well, avoid future injury and achieve the best quality of life they can.

 - Work closely with other healthcare professionals to ensure that the best quality of care is provided.

 Pelvic health physiotherapy (also called pelvic floor physiotherapy or pelvic physiotherapy) is the assessment and treatment of various conditions that involve the pelvic floor or symptoms that manifest in this area.
 The pelvic floor includes muscles, ligaments, nerves and connective tissue.
 It plays an important role in the body by providing support for the bladder, genitals, uterus and anus.

 SIX08 Health’s integrated, multidisciplinary team enables us to provide comprehensive and individualized care to our patients.

 Taylor Goedhart – MScPT., BSc.

-- She utilizes the fundamentals of patient education and exercise first and foremost
+- Utilizes the fundamentals of patient education and exercise first and foremost.

 - Takes an individualized approach with every patient to help them achieve their goals.